JSischo/School_District_Analysis/README.md

     ![Revised Scores by School Spending](/Resources/Revised_school_spending.png)
     >Revised Scores by School Spending

-    -Scores by school spending are unchanged between the original and the revised analyses.
+    - Scores by school spending are unchanged between the original and the revised analyses.

   - **Scores by school size**